IaroslavElistratov/triton-autodiff/kernel_agent/README.md

 # Implementation details

-Collected dataset of 500 fwd-bwd triton stub pairs (and all the kernels they call) from github (among repos with permissive licenses).
+Includes a new dataset of [500 fwd-bwd triton stub pairs](/kernel_agent/rag/generated) and all the kernels they call (collected from github repos with permissive licenses).
 See `kernel_agent/rag/generated`.

 Since each of 500 entries in the dataset is a pair of (fwd, bwd) kernels: